car409/demo_me/README.md

 # demo_me
-delete me please. vpc enabled with no egress plus permissions are now there?
+delete me please. vpc enabled argo project with no egress plus permissions are now there?